Addiction Therapy: Evidence-Based Paths to Recovery

 - Personality disorders

-Effective addiction treatment must address both the substance use and any underlying mental health conditions simultaneously — a model called "integrated dual-diagnosis treatment."
+Effective addiction treatment must address both the substance use and any underlying mental health conditions simultaneously — "integrated dual-diagnosis treatment."